 About

-My friends and I opted to do the Paulina Plunge Tour and, while it was a little strenuous as far as keeping pace, I have to say it was a complete blast.
-I loved the group we were with, everyone had a great time, and it was pure relief at the end to be ferried straight back to our car at the end of the day!
+While this adventure can be strenuous as far as keeping pace, it was a complete blast.
+I loved the group we were with, everyone had a great time, and it was pure relief at the end to be ferried straight back to our car!

 It can be difficult to find the right parking lot, so be sure to carefully pay attention to where you want to go.
 They have staff directing you to your parking lot, so just tell the guide if you are part of a group doing the Paulina Plunge, or if you are interested in hiking in yourself to the waterfalls and natural water slides, because there are two different parking areas, depending upon which way you choose to access the natural slide.

-If you meet the fitness and height criteria, I recommend doing the Paulina Plunge Tour.
-It’s a guided tour where you’re in a group or if you have enough people in your own group, it can just be you and your family or friends.
 This is a biking/hiking tour, where you make stops at each of the waterfalls along the way.
-Riding a fat tire mountain bike, you’ll ride down a total of 2,000 vertical feet.
-It ends up being four, 1-/2 mile segments in between each stop at a waterfall.
-There are a total of six possible waterfalls to visit, but you might not visit them all, depending on time and weather permitting.
+Riding a fat tire mountain bike, you’ll descend 2,000 vertical feet.
+It ends up being four, 1 to 2-mile segments in between each stop at a waterfall.
+There are a total of six possible waterfalls to visit, weather permitting.

 At the end of the day, you get a shuttle ride back to the parking lot.
 Make sure you bring sufficient gear, including closed toe shoes such as tennis shoes or water shoes.
 No Speedos or bikinis are allowed.
 For the biking/hiking, it’s recommended that you wear a tank or t-shirt and shorts.
 A helmet is provided, but if you have one that you own and it fits well, feel free to bring it.
 If you bring a camera, be forewarned that it’s your responsibility, and there’s a good chance it will get wet.
 I skipped the camera because I didn’t want to have to worry about it all day.
 Don’t bother with a towel, because you’ll air dry fast.
 Skip the bug spray, but bring sunblock.
 This activity is available from June 15 to September 4.